mwiens91/jrnl/README.md

 # jrnl

-jrnl is a program to help manage a personal journal.
+jrnl is a personal journal management application.

 ## Usage